veillette/hands-on/content/Chapter5.md

 :class: important
 Even without a complete theory, dimensional analysis can provide valuable guidance by examining the physical dimensions of quantities involved in your experiment.
 Physical quantities are expressed in terms of basic dimensions: mass (M), length (L), and time (T).

 The fundamental principle: dimensional consistency must exist between both sides of any physical equation.
-For instance, if gravitational acceleration (g) relates to pendulum length (ℓ) and period (T), dimensional analysis reveals that g (with dimensions LT⁻²) must incorporate length to first power (L¹) and period squared (T⁻²):
+For instance, if gravitational acceleration (g) relates to pendulum length ($\ell$) and period (T), dimensional analysis reveals that g (with dimensions LT⁻²) must incorporate length to first power (L¹) and period squared (T⁻²):

 $$g = (\text{dimensionless constant})\times\frac{\text{length}}{\text{period}^2}$$
 :::